cyclops-k8s/ansible-kubernetes/test/readme.md

 * Host requires QEMU.
 This is already included in WSL2.
 Be sure to turn on nested virtualization for WSL2 for better performance.
 * Host must be x86/64.
 Arm (Apple's) is not working, we'll need someone with an Apple device to make that work.
 * Must be ran through the dev container.
 It may work outside of the dev container, but no guarantees and issues arising from such a scenario will likely not be resolved.
 Too many variables.
-* The dev container needs at least 24 gigs available memory to run the VMs.
+* The dev container needs at least 24 GB available memory to run the VMs.
     * This can be provided via swap, it'll be slower, but it'll work.
-* Each disk (6 of them) can get up to 20 gig which means up to 120 gig disk space.
-However, a basic install with no additional options is only about 6 gigs.
+* Each disk (6 of them) can get up to 20 GB which means up to 120 GB disk space.
+However, a basic install with no additional options is only about 6 GB.

 ## Purpose
 This will spin up 6 VMs for testing the playbook.